picfight/pfcd/integration/rpctest/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/picfight/pfcd/integration/rpctest)

-Package rpctest provides a btcd-specific RPC testing harness crafting and executing integration tests by driving a `btcd` instance via the `RPC` interface.
+Package rpctest provides a btcd-specific RPC testing harness crafting and executing integration tests by driving a `pfcd` instance via the `RPC` interface.
 Each instance of an active harness comes equipped with a simple in-memory HD wallet capable of properly syncing to the generated chain, creating new addresses, and crafting fully signed transactions paying to an arbitrary set of outputs.

-This package was designed specifically to act as an RPC testing harness for `btcd`.
-However, the constructs presented are general enough to be adapted to any project wishing to programmatically drive a `btcd` instance of its systems/integration tests.
+This package was designed specifically to act as an RPC testing harness for `pfcd`.
+However, the constructs presented are general enough to be adapted to any project wishing to programmatically drive a `pfcd` instance of its systems/integration tests.

 ## Installation and Updating